Oriented Birkhoff sections of Anosov flows: Holonomy in the bi-foliation of pseudo-Anosov map.

 \cite{BoIa} shows that surgeries along the finite set of pivot orbits of a non-$\RR$-covered Anosov flow does not change the fact that the flow is not $\RR$-covered.
 In the same spirit, \cite{BoIa} shows that surgeries on the geodesic flow of a hyperbolic surface along the orbits corresponding to simple disjoint geodesics does not change the property of being $\RR$-covered negatively twisted.
 Thus one deduces that some finite set of orbits cannot bound a Birkhoff section:

 \begin{maincorollary} Let $\flow$ be a topologically transitive Anosov flow, and $\Section$ a Birkhoff section of $\flow$.
-Then the boundary $\partial\Section$ is not contained \begin{itemize} \item neither in the finite set of pivots orbits (assuming that $\flow$ is not $\RR$-covered) \item nor in a set corresponding to disjoint simple geodesics (if $\flow$ is the geodesic flow of a hyperbolic surface). \end{itemize} \end{maincorollary}
+Then the boundary $\partial\Section$ is not contained \begin{itemize} \item either in the finite set of pivots orbits (assuming that $\flow$ is not $\RR$-covered) \item or in a set corresponding to disjoint simple geodesics (if $\flow$ is the geodesic flow of a hyperbolic surface). \end{itemize} \end{maincorollary}

-\paragraph*{Plan of the article}
+\paragraph*{Plan of the article.}

 In Section \ref{Asec:foliation sec} and \ref{Section:PartialAndBirkhoffSection}, we describe the notions of orbit space and Birkhoff section.
-We give few properties common to the three last sections.
+We give several properties common to the three last sections.
 We also describe Fried-Goodman surgeries and their relations with Theorem \ref{theorem:rcoveredcondition}.
-The last three sections consist in three independent points of views giving three proofs of the implication $\Rightarrow$ of the Theorem \ref{theorem:rcoveredcondition}.
+The last three sections consist of three independent points of view giving three proofs of the implication $\Rightarrow$ of the Theorem \ref{theorem:rcoveredcondition}.
 The implication $\Leftarrow$ can be found in Section \ref{Section:Marty}.
 The three following parts follow respectively T.Marty, M.Asaoka and C.Bonatti's proofs.

 Section \ref{Section:Marty} uses a weaker version of Birkhoff section: positive and negative partial sections.
-On one hand we prove that positive partial sections and negative partial sections are mutually excluding.
+On the one hand we prove that positive partial sections and negative partial sections are mutually excluding.
 On the other hand we relate the existence of some of these partial sections to the nature of the orbit space of the flow, using previous works from Barbot.

-In Section \ref{Section:Asaoka}, we associate to a curve in a Birkhoff section a curve in the orbit space, and vis versa.
-This procedure, called drifting, allow one to determine the sign of some boundary component of a Birkhoff section when drifting along a subset of the orbit space, called lozenge.
+In Section \ref{Section:Asaoka}, we associate to a curve in a Birkhoff section a curve in the orbit space, and vice versa.
+This procedure, called drifting, allows one to determine the sign of some boundary component of a Birkhoff section when drifting along a subset of the orbit space, called lozenge.